Disclosure: I am compensated for purchases made through some links on this site. Click for details.

 The following safety and safety-related equipment should be considered. these items go one step further to keep you healthy and protected on your canoe or kayak adventure.

 - Water-resistant sunscreen and lip balm

 - Two-way radios for communicating with others in your group

 - Float bags

-- Sunglasses with eyewear retainer if you don’t want to lose them
+- Polarized sunglasses like the ones I wear from Bajio with eyewear retainer if you don’t want to lose them

 - Hat to block the sun

 - Nose plugs for kayaking